 The Databricks File System (DBFS) is a distributed file system mounted into a Databricks workspace and available on Databricks clusters.
-DBFS is an abstraction on top of scalable object storage that provides an optimized FUSE (Filesystem in Userspace) interface that maps to native cloud storage API calls.
+DBFS is an abstraction on top of scalable object storage that maps Unix-like filesystem calls to native cloud storage API calls.

 Databricks workspaces deploy with a DBFS root volume, accessible to all users by default.
 Databricks recommends against storing production data in this location.